This guide explains what Special Consideration is, how to apply, and what supporting evidence is required.

 Medical certificates that list symptoms as self-reported will be assessed based on the impact period noted.
 However, if your account and the certificate do not align, the application will be reviewed individually.

-If your application is denied, you may request a reassessment if:
+If your application is denied, you may lodge an Appeal using this form.

-If you need assistance regarding the appeals process, you can find our Conduct and Integrity Team located at Level 1, UNSW College L5 Building during business hours.
+If you need assistance regarding the appeals process, you can email our Conduct and Integrity Team or see us in person at Level 1, UNSW College L5 Building (Student Enquiries) for support.

 Equitable Learning Services (ELS)